 Strengthening our approach

-UK Research and Innovation (UKRI) is committed to ensuring the research and innovation environments are safe, open and inclusive.
-To help this, we have announced the providers of three evidence reviews.
+UK Research and Innovation (UKRI) is committed to transforming research and innovation environments in order to ensure that they are safe, open and inclusive.
+To help us develop the actions to achieve this, we commissioned three evidence reviews: one on Bullying and Harassment and two on Equality, Diversity and Inclusion (EDI) focused on different regions.

 Bullying and Harassment evidence review